 To give your firefighters the tools they need to work well, your body needs good food, restful sleep, exercise and stress-busters like meditation and laughter with loved ones.
 You can also support your immune system with medicinal herbs.
 Some tinctures for your immune system tool kit include:

-Eleuthero Also known as Siberian ginseng, eleuthero is used in herbal medicine to stimulate the immune system and enhance resistance to environmental stress.
+Also known as Siberian ginseng, Eleuthero is used in herbal medicine to stimulate the immune system and enhance resistance to environmental stress.

-Astragalus This herb is traditionally used to increase the production of white blood cells.
-It is also has antibacterial, antiviral, antioxidant and anti-inflammatory properties, helping to treat colds and upper respiratory infections.
+This herb is traditionally used to increase the production of white blood cells.
+Astragalus also has antibacterial, antiviral, antioxidant and anti-inflammatory properties, helping to treat colds and upper respiratory infections.

-Schisandra Used to generally support the immune system, this herb helps to increase resistance to disease and stress, as well as boost energy and endurance.
+Used to generally support the immune system, Schisandra herb helps to increase resistance to disease and stress, as well as boost energy and endurance.

 Sure, we all get sick sometimes, but with a little assistance from your immune tool kit, you can better fight off disease and stay well.